JanviMathur2006/JanviMathur2006/README.md

 ## 🚀 Projects

 ### 🌟 Resumiq
 A thoughtfully designed resume builder web application that enables users to create, customize, and export professional resumes with ease.
-Developed using React and Tailwind CSS, with Firebase handling authentication and data persistenc.
+Developed using React and Tailwind CSS, with Firebase handling authentication and data persistence.

 ### 📸 Snippix
 A creative social web platform focused on aesthetic photo frames and collage creation.
 It integrates user authentication, profile management, and interactive UI components, delivering a smooth and engaging user experience powered by React and Firebase.